ehsanrezaiegit/Contact/README.md

 📇 Contact App
 A simple, modern Android contact manager built with Kotlin.
-Browse your contacts in a clean list, view their details, and quickly call or text them — all in a lightweight and intuitive interface.
+Browse your contacts in a clean list, view their details, and quickly call or text them

 Feature	Description
 📋 Contact List	Displays contacts in a RecyclerView with circular avatars and clean layout